(Adds new rule for bunker fuel sellers, risk for ship owners)

 The IMO is holding sessions in February and later in 2018 on "how to ensure consistent implementation."

-Few ships have so far opted to install the costly "scrubbers," which would allow them to keep burning high-sulphur fuel oil, meaning sellers will be under pressure to cut the availability of higher sulphur fuel.
+Few ships have so far opted to install the costly "scrubbers," which would allow them to keep burning high-sulfur fuel oil, meaning sellers will be under pressure to cut the availability of higher sulfur fuel.
 (Reporting by Libby George; Editing by Mark Potter and Alexander Smith)